The Plum Blossom Connection To Mantis Boxing

 It appears that in the second half of the 19th century a relatively large number of small local fighting styles, some of them more closely related than others, started to declare themselves “Plum Blossom” schools by fiat, essentially appropriating what was a regionally very successful brand, without having to totally overhaul their teaching structures.
 In this way the total number of unique local styles in the region was reduced, and the relationship between the name “Plum Blossom” and any fixed body of techniques was stretched and twisted”

 Tai Ji is oft used as a way to define something as ‘the source of all things’.
 This was likely a way for Hao to declare (or brand) that he was in fact the 1st of Liang’s disciples.
 The closest to the core.
 However, when this happened is debatable.
 Such political pettiness is likely to have happened after Liang Xuexiang’s death in 1895 at 85 years old.

 If Lorge is correct that much of the plum blossom moniker came after the Boxer Rebellion, then we can narrow this down to sometime after 1902.

-If Liang Xuexiang was the bearer of the mantis torch prior to all of these boxers, and it was not a brand invented after his passing, then it is likely the plum blossom blend of techniques also did not appear until after his passing.
+If Liang Xuexiang was the bearer of the mantis torch prior to all of these boxers, and it was not a brand invented after his passing, then it is likely the plum blossom blend of techniques also did not appear until after his passing, and after the boxer uprisings.

 Mantis Boxing Sets - Tào Lù

 A note on these boxing sets before we establish their plum blossom connection.
-The common forms that exist between the lines of plum blossom praying mantis boxing, supreme ultimate praying mantis boxing, and Qī Xīng (Seven Star 七星) praying mantis boxing, are all different from one another.
-This makes it next to impossible to tell which version is ‘correct’, or the original, but we can rule out Seven Star since Wang Rongsheng never studied under Liang Xuexiang.
+The common forms that exist between the lines of — plum blossom praying mantis boxing, supreme ultimate praying mantis boxing, and qī xīng (Seven Star 七星) praying mantis boxing, are all different from one another in execution.
+None of them have the same moves/patterns within the choreographed set of fighting moves.
+This makes it next to impossible to tell which version is ‘correct’, or an original, and further solidifies the fact that boxing techniques and styles of the time, were fluid.

-Wang’s claimed teacher, Li Sanjian practiced Red Boxing (Hong Quan), not mantis boxing.
-Li was in his 70’s in 1888 when Wang started training with him, and died a few years later in 1891.
-So, it is difficult to assess how much knowledge he learned from Li in that time, and if that was their true relationship.
-I will write more on Wang later, but it is important to note that he was from a wealthy family and did martial arts as a hobby.
-Li San Jian was a famous fighter.
-Wang also ‘purchased’ his degree in the 1890’s (a common form of corruption taking place at this time due to the examination system being extremely difficult to pass).
+It is also important to note that Wang was from a wealthy family, and thereby did martial arts as a hobby rather than as means of employ.
+Li San Jian however, was a famous fighter and biaoshi.
+Wang, also ‘purchased’ his degree in the 1890’s (a common form of corruption taking place at this time due to the imperial examination system being extremely difficult to pass).
 Wang failed the exams three times previous to purchasing his degree.
-Wang, and his family, quite possibly hired Li Sanjian for his protection services/knowledge.
-There relationship is unknown, and not relevant to our current further exploration of the plum blossom connection.
+Wang, and his family quite possibly hired Li Sanjian for his protection services/knowledge, and Wang could have studied with him during this time.
+But their relationship is unknown to us, and not relevant to our current, and further exploration of the plum blossom connection to mantis.

-The fact that they are different tells us that even within this ‘style’, the forms were subject to independent interpretation rather than a dogmatic system of practice.
-Due to the appearance of all three of these sets (albeit different from one another) in ‘seven star’, ‘taiji’ and ‘plum blossom’ lines of mantis boxing allows us to trace the forms Lán Jié (Intercept 攔截), Bā Zhǒu (8 Elbow 八肘), and Beng Bu (Crushing Step 崩步) at least as far back as this 4th generation of boxers.
-I have no known record of who created these forms at the time of this writing.
-There is uncorroborated claims that Liang Xuexiang wrote three manuscripts and listed some of these sets within.
-Until I can verify that, it is unsubstantiated.
+The fact that the forms (taolu) from each of them is also different, tells us that even within this ‘style’ of mantis boxing, the forms were subject to independent interpretation rather than a dogmatic system of practice.
+Due to the appearance and consistency of all three of the core boxing sets (albeit executed differently from one another) in ‘seven star’, ‘taiji’ and ‘plum blossom’ lines of mantis boxing, allows us to trace the forms Luán Jié (Intercept 攔截), Bā Zhǒu (8 Elbow 八肘), and Beng Bu (Crushing Step 崩步) at least as far back as this 4th generation of boxers.

 Note: These observations are based on the versions of the form(s) that I learned and witnessed via other boxers.
 Mantis forms are ripe with variations from one line to the next, even at times within the same branch/line.
 Thus making it extremely difficult to make any statements in absolute terms.